 What metrics are included in the Core Web Vitals and what do they mean?

 The Core Web Vitals are made up of the metrics Largest Contentful Paint (LCP), First Input Delay (FID) and Cumulative Layout Shift (CLS).
 Put simply, the new metrics answer the following questions:

 Largest Contentful Paint (LCP): How long does it take for the main content of your website to load?

 There's a variety of different methods and ways to measure the loading time of a website.
 The metric First Contentful Paint, for example, indicates when the website displays content for the first time.
 On the other hand, the metric LCP (Largest Contentful Paint) measures the loading time in a much cleverer way.
 It measures how long it takes for the main content of the website to load.
 If you follow Google's Quality Rater Guidelines, the main content is the content that serves the purpose of the respective website.

 LCP, FID & CLS are the first Core Web Vitals

-First Input Delay (FID): When can a:e user:in interact with the loaded website for the first time?
+First Input Delay (FID): When can a user interact with the loaded website for the first time?

-You visit a website, it builds up while loading and while still loading you try to click on a button or something.
+You visit a website, it starts to build up and while loading, you try to click on a button or something else.
 In some cases, not much happens in the process because the website hasn't fully built itself yet.
 This is bad for the user experience for one thing, and with Core Web Vitals coming in May 2021, it's also bad for rankings.
 Specifically, Google provides a detailed guide on how to improve FID.